-Her Honour the Lieutenant Governor was then pleased to open the session with the following speech as tabled:
+Her Honour the Lieutenant Governor was then pleased to open the Session with the following Speech:

 Mr. Speaker, Members of the Legislature, Honoured Guests, Citizens:

 Welcome to the opening session of the 25th Legislature of the Province of Saskatchewan.

 Following the democratic choices of the people of Saskatchewan, this Legislature begins its work at a unique time in our history.